Fieldnote-AID/AppearanceContinuityDirector-/README.md

 Examples:

-* Margo leaves a gala still wearing a black silk dress and heels
+* a character leaves a gala still wearing formal clothes
-* Eliot gets blood on his cuffs during a fight
+* someone gets blood on their sleeve during a fight
-* Quentin changes into dry clothes after rain
+* a character changes into dry clothes after rain
-* Alice keeps soot on her hands after spellwork
+* a spellcaster keeps soot on their hands after casting
-* Penny shows up already worn, bruised, or half-packed for travel
+* a traveler shows up already worn, bruised, or half-packed

 * * *